Applying Machine Learning Methods to Laser Acceleration of Protons: Lessons Learned from Synthetic Data: Synthetic Data

-We use up to 20,000 of the generated data points for training the ML models and reserve the remaining 5,000 points for testing.
-Our decision to use 20,000 data points as the maximum number of points in the training set, rather than set a higher or lower number, was informed by a few different priorities.
-On a 1~Hz repetition rate laser system, like the one described in Loughran et al.\cite{Loughran_etal2023}, collecting 20,000 data points would take 5.5 hours assuming continuous operation.
-Currently, there are a number of high-power laser systems operating near 1~Hz repetition rate so 20,000 data points represent roughly one full day of experimental time on these systems.
+We use up to 20000 of the generated data points for training the ML models and reserve the remaining 5000 points for testing.
+Our decision to use 20000 data points as the maximum number of points in the training set, rather than set a higher or lower number, was informed by a few different priorities.
+On a 1~Hz repetition rate laser system like the one described in \citet{Loughran_etal2023}, collecting 20000 data points would take 5.5 hours, assuming continuous operation.
+Currently, there are a number of high-power laser systems operating near 1~Hz repetition rate, so 20000 data points represent roughly one full day of experimental time on these systems.

-As mentioned earlier, we are also interested in kHz repetition rate systems (e.g. \cite{Morrison_etal2018}).
-These systems produce 20,000 shots in 20 seconds and 3.6 Million shots in an hour, but a number of practical limitations ranging from data acquisition systems to diagnostics to changing the laser parameters on a millisecond timescale or the limited speed that the target can be moved can mean that many of the shots on a kHz system probe essentially the same conditions.
+As mentioned earlier, we are also interested in kHz repetition rate systems (e.g. \citet{Morrison_etal2018}).
+These systems produce 20000 shots in 20 seconds and 3.6 Million shots in an hour, but a number of limitations ranging from data acquisition systems to diagnostics to changing the laser parameters or the limited speed that the target can be moved can mean that consecutive shots on a kHz system probe essentially the same conditions.
 These and other practical limitations can easily cause an hour long experiment on a kHz laser system to only produce tens of thousands of shots with distinctly different conditions.

-Focusing on up to 20,000 points is therefore relevant to both repetition rate regimes and it is a stepping stone towards the million-plus shot data sets that kHz laser systems with upgraded data acquisition and diagnostics will eventually produce.
+Focusing on up to 20000 points is therefore relevant to both repetition rate regimes and it is a stepping stone towards the million-plus shot data sets that kHz laser systems with upgraded data acquisition and diagnostics will eventually produce.